gbaek/COVID19-Transmission-Onset/README.md

 We estimated the median transmission onset to be 1.31 days (standard deviation, 2.64 days) after symptom onset with peak at 0.72 days before symptom onset.
 The pre-symptomatic transmission proportion was 37% (95% credible interval [CI], 16–52%).
 The median incubation period was estimated to be 2.87 days (95% CI, 2.33–3.50 days) and the median serial interval to be 3.56 days (95% CI, 2.72–4.44 days).

 ## Conclusions
-Considering the transmission onset distribution peaked with the symptom onset and the pre34 symptomatic transmission proportion is substantial, the usual preventive measure might be too late to prevent SARS-CoV-2 transmission.
+Considering the transmission onset distribution peaked with the symptom onset and the pre-symptomatic transmission proportion is substantial, the usual preventive measure might be too late to prevent SARS-CoV-2 transmission.